 Weigh the tradeoffs of consistency

-Most NoSQL DBs let you choose from either end of a consistency spectrum, from strong consistency—where you will get the latest data, but you may need to wait—to eventual consistency where you will get a fast response, but the data may be stale.
+Most NoSQL DBs let you choose from either end of a consistency spectrum, from strong consistency—where you’ll get the latest data, but you may need to wait—to eventual consistency where you’ll get a fast response, but the data may be stale.
 There are many NoSQL databases that support other consistency levels that typically fall more in the middle of these extremes, as well.
-Choose the NoSQL DB that gives you the most flexibility and control in consistency models for your needs.Learn more about consistency, availability and partition tolerance
+Choose the NoSQL DB that gives you the most flexibility and control in consistency models for your needs.Learn more about consistency, availability, and partition tolerance

 Consider the cloud and database migration